Distributed Empirical Risk Minimization With Differential Privacy: Introduction

-The authors in \cite{huang2015differentially} developed a differentially private distributed gradient descent (DGD) algorithm by perturbing the local output with Laplace noise.
+For problems without regularization, i.e., $h\equiv 0$, the authors in \cite{huang2015differentially} developed a differentially private distributed gradient descent (DGD) algorithm by perturbing the local output with Laplace noise.
 Notably, the learning rate is designed to be linearly decaying such that the sensitivity of the algorithm also decreases linearly. {Then, one can decompose the prescribed DP parameter $\varepsilon$ into a sequence $\{\varepsilon_t\}_{t\geq 1}$, such that $\sum_{\tau=1}^\infty\varepsilon_\tau =\varepsilon$ and the operation at each time instant $t$ can be made $\varepsilon_t$-DP.} However, such choice of learning rate slows down the convergence dramatically and results in a utility loss in the order of $\mathcal{O}(m/\varepsilon^2)$, where $m$ denotes the dimension of the decision variable.
 Under the more reasonable learning rate $\Theta(1/\sqrt{t})$, the utility loss can be improved to $\mathcal{O}\left(\sqrt[4]{{mn^2}/{\varepsilon}}\right)$ \cite{han2016differentially}, where $n$ denotes the number of nodes.
 Along this line of research, the authors in \cite{zhu2018differentially,xiong2020privacy,han2021differentially} extended the algorithm to time-varying objective functions, and the authors in \cite{ding2021differentially} advanced the convergence rate to linear based on an additional gradient-tracking scheme.
 The authors in \cite{wang2022differentially} developed a distributed algorithm with DP for stochastic aggregative games.
 The differentially private distributed optimization problem with coupled equality constraints has been studied in \cite{chen2021distributed}.
-In these works, however, $\varepsilon$-DP is proved only for each iteration, leading to a cumulative privacy loss of $t\varepsilon$ after $t$ iterations.
+In these works, however, $\varepsilon$-DP is proved only for each iteration, leading to a cumulative privacy loss of $t\varepsilon$ after $t$ iterations. {To attenuate the noise effect while ensuring DP, the authors in \cite{vlaski2021graph} constructed topology-aware noise, with which each node perturbs the messages to its neighbors (including itself) with different perturbations whose weighted sum is $0$.}

+{For federated learning (FL) with heterogeneous data, the authors in \cite{hu2020personalized} developed a personalized linear model training algorithm with DP.
+In \cite{noble2022differentially}, general models were considered.
+In particular, the subsampling of users and local data has been explicitly considered to amplify the DP guarantee and improve the utility. }